So, what is a packing slip and what sorts of information needs to be on it?

-Packing slips are multi-functional documents that help streamline the order receiving and fulfillment process and avoid costly mistakes.
+Packing slips are multi-functional documents that help streamline the order receiving and fulfillment business process flow and avoid costly mistakes.

 Here are three reasons to use packing slips:

 First, packing slips ensure all products are in the shipment.
 Before the package is sealed up and labeled, your warehouse team can use the packing slip to double-check their work.
 This will let them know if they've picked an incorrect SKU number, have the wrong quantity, or have mixed orders together.
 By catching these mistakes early, you can avoid unnecessary shipping and handling expenses and upsetting customers.

 Second, they're great for tracking shipments.
 If an order from your online marketplace is split into multiple shipments, packing slips are a valuable tool to stay organized and locate all packages.
 A packing slip can help both the seller and customer account for all products and packages.
 This is especially helpful if you've sent a large batch of shipments out via bulk shipping.

 Third, they're useful for returns.
 Packing slips can help if a product gets damaged in transit, lost, or the customer isn't happy with what they received.
 They can easily identify which product the issue is with and help speed up the return process.
 Pair the packing slip with an RMA form (see RMA meaning) and returns couldn't get any easier.
 You should also make sure to get eCommerce business insurance to avoid any additional expenses related to these issues.